charJin/mrts-retail-and-food-services/README.md

 The Monthly Retail Trade Survey (MRTS) provides insights into the economic activity of the retail and food services industries.
 Using a stratified random sample of approximately 4,800 firms, it estimates monthly sales for over three million businesses nationwide.
 These estimates are weighted and benchmarked to reflect the full scope of the industries.

 This project analyzes MRTS data from 2017 to 2023, focusing on sales trends, industry performance, and the impact of major economic events, such as the COVID-19 pandemic.
 The findings aim to inform decision-making for businesses, policymakers, and researchers.

+To complement the MRTS data, this analysis incorporates **Consumer Price Index (CPI)** data from the **Bureau of Labor Statistics (BLS)**.
+The CPI dataset provides a measure of inflation, allowing for the adjustment of nominal sales to constant dollars.
+This enables a clearer understanding of real sales trends by accounting for changes in purchasing power over time.
 <details>

 <summary>More about the data used</summary>

-The data was retrieved from the Census Bureau's Monthly Retail Trade Survey (MRTS) API.
+The main data was retrieved from the Census Bureau's Monthly Retail Trade Survey (MRTS) API.

 - **API Call Construction**: A Python script was used to query the API with parameters specifying the data type, time range (2017–2023).
 Both seasonally adjusted and unadjusted metrics are retrieved.
 - **Data Handling**: The API response was parsed and transformed into a structured format (CSV) for further analysis.

 > The Python script used for this process is available [here](scripts/fetch_data.py).

+The secondary data was retrieved via [BLS CPI Supplemental Files](https://www.bls.gov/cpi/tables/supplemental-files/).

+Detailed cleaning for the data can be found [here](notebooks/retail-and-food-analysis.ipynb##CPI-Data-Cleaning).
 </details>

 **Work Flow**: